• Skip to primary navigation

 See the images in the post above for full visual instructions.

-- Slowly add a tablespoon at a time of water while stirring with a wooden spoon.
+• Slowly add a tablespoon at a time of water while stirring with a wooden spoon.
 Add just enough water to bring the ingredients together.
-There should be some dry crumbles in the bowl and the dough should be crumbly rather than sticky.
+There should be none or very few dry flour crumbles in the bottom of the bowl.
+The dough should easily stick together but not be sticky.

 Proceed with the above steps to form the crust and flute the edges.